Charlesetc/matcha/README.md

 :tea:

-Matcha is a OO language with compile-time checked method calls, and no required signatures.
-Also macros.
+Matcha is a OO language with compile-time checked method calls, and no type signatures.

 - [x] Parsing
 - [ ] Type inference
 - [ ] Compile the ast
-- [ ] Macros
+- [ ] Runtime